Instructor of Nursing

 Why is CWC’s nursing program unique?

-The nursing program is community focused with opportunities for students to practice skills in a high-tech simulation laboratory and at local healthcare agencies.
-This provides students with a well-rounded view of nursing in a rural setting and facilitates development of the skill set needed in regional healthcare facilities.
+The nursing program is community focused with opportunities for students to practice skills in a high tech simulation laboratory and at local healthcare agencies.
+This provides students with a well-rounded view of nursing in a rural setting and facilitates the development of the skill set needed in regional healthcare facilities.